Zygrade/Deep-Learning/README.md

 # Deep-Learning
-This repository contains solutions to Dep-Learning MOOC
+This repository contains solutions to Deep-Learning MOOC